Part 1

 Introduction

-Technical analysis is a method of evaluating securities, commodities, Treasuries, FX, cryptocurrencies, and other assets which focuses specifically on historical price movement, volume and time to forecast future price action as opposed to utilizing fundamental or economic data.
-One can utilize sentiment, seasonality, cycles, volume, and price action in an attempt to study trend analysis, and potential for trend continuation and/or trend reversals using this data, with no focus on the fundamentals of the underlying issuer
+Technical analysis is a method of evaluating securities, commodities, Treasuries, FX, cryptocurrencies, and other assets which focuses specifically on historical price movement, volume, and time to forecast future price action.
+Unlike fundamental analysis, which analyzes a company’s financial health and the intrinsic value of the business to understand its prospects, technical analysis is primarily concerned with price patterns, market trends, cycles, and seasonality.
+Thus, one can use sentiment, seasonality, cycles, volume, and price action to arrive at an understanding of trends, the potential for trend continuation and/or trend reversals using historical data, with no focus on the fundamentals of the underlying issuer.

 The what (price action) is more important than the why (earnings, news, etc).
 This approach assumes that all known information is already reflected in the stock price, making past trading activity and price changes the most reliable indicators for predicting future movements.